Haughand History, Family Crest & Coats of Arms

 Migration of the Haughand family to Ireland

 Some of the Haughand family moved to Ireland, but this topic is not covered in this excerpt.

-Another 199 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haughand family